San Miguel de Gualdape: Location

 Sixteenth-century sources provide only vague and sometimes contradictory information regarding the location of San Miguel de Gualdape.
 As a result, the sites of Ayllón's initial landing and eventual settlement have been the subject of a long-running scholarly dispute.

-In the early nineteenth century, historian Martín Fernández de Navarrete said the expedition first landed at 33°40' and then proceeded north to establish their settlement on a river near Cape Lookout.
-Other historians followed his lead and said Ayllón travelled north after the initial landing; in 1861 Johann Kohl placed Gualdape on the Cape Fear River; and in 1886, John Gilmary Shea cited the seventeenth-century Spanish explorer Francisco Fernández de Écija who reported that Ayllón travelled north and settled at the future site of the English colony, Jamestown.
+In the early 19th century, historian Martín Fernández de Navarrete said the expedition first landed at 33°40' and then proceeded north to establish their settlement on a river near Cape Lookout.
+Other historians followed his lead and said Ayllón travelled north after the initial landing; in 1861 Johann Kohl placed Gualdape on the Cape Fear River; and in 1886, John Gilmary Shea cited the 17th-century Spanish explorer Francisco Fernández de Écija who reported that Ayllón travelled north and settled at the future site of the English colony, Jamestown.

 In the 1850s, the complete text of Historia general by Gonzalo Fernández de Oviedo was first published, providing important clues about the location of Gualdape.
-Oviedo wrote that the expedition travelled southwest for about 45 leagues where they established their colony on a great river.
+Oviedo wrote that the expedition traveled southwest for about 45 leagues where they established their colony on a great river.

-In the twentieth century, scholars tended to accept the southwesterly direction of travel recorded by Oviedo.
+In the 20th century, scholars tended to accept the southwesterly direction of travel recorded by Oviedo.
 In 1901, Woodbury Lowery wrote that the initial landing took place near Cape Fear River and then proceeded south to establish the colony on the Pee Dee River.
-John Swanton said Ayllon first landed at Santee River and then travelled south to establish Gualdape on the Savannah River.
+John Swanton said Ayllon first landed at Santee River and then traveled south to establish Gualdape on the Savannah River.
 In 1956, Paul Quattlebaum put the first landing at Cape Fear River and the settlement at Winyah Bay.

 In 1990, historian Paul E. Hoffman wrote that Ayllon first landed at the Santee River and afterwards established San Miguel de Gualdape at Sapelo Sound in present-day Georgia.
 He based his estimate in part on a handbook of sailing directions compiled by cosmographer Alonso de Chavez between 1533 and 1537.
 David J. Weber agrees with this assessment, saying that Hoffman has been able to identify these sites "more satisfactorily than any other historian has done to date."
 However, writing in 2001, Douglas T. Peck asserted that the colony was established at the Savannah River, a better match with the description of a "great river" and in any case, a significant barrier that the overland portion of the expedition could not have crossed.

 Archaeological attempts to locate the site of the colony have been unsuccessful.

 Legacy

-After the failure at San Miguel de Gualdape, Spaniards concluded that Ayllón had not prepared properly for the colder weather or the more aggressive Indian population.
+After the failure at San Miguel de Gualdape, the Spaniards concluded that Ayllón had not prepared properly for the colder weather or the more aggressive Indian population.
 Many felt that the region still held promise but future success would require military leadership and support.
 The next attempt to explore the region was led by Hernando de Soto and his expedition reflected the belief that a more militaristic approach was needed.